 Unexplained Tooth Pain

 When you experience acute tooth pain that won’t go away, it could signal a serious and pressing oral health concern.
-It is a good idea to contact our office to find out if you can schedule an appointment or come in for an emergency visit.
+It is a good idea to contact our office to find out if you can schedule an appointment to come in for a visit.
 Tooth pain could be related to injury, illness, decay, or loose dental work, among other things.
-Any of these may require emergency care to prevent further harm and alleviate pain symptoms.
+Any of these may require care to prevent further harm and alleviate pain symptoms.

-If you experience a dental emergency because of trauma, infection or pain, contact Fioritto Family Dental immediately at 440-951-5511.
+If you experience trauma, infection or pain, contact Fioritto Family Dental immediately at 440-951-5511.